 Which Laptop Resolution is Best?

-If you’re looking for the best, 4K is definitely the way to go.
-While 8K resolution is on the horizon (and promises a significant upgrade to 4K), it’s still a ways off, and 8K resolution will likely offer diminishing returns on the smaller screens of laptops.
+If you’re looking for the very best in image quality, 4K is definitely the way to go.
+While 8K resolution is on the horizon (and promises a significant upgrade to 4K), it’s still a ways off, and 8K will likely offer diminishing returns on the smaller screens of laptops.

-It is.
-The numbers above refer to the amount of pixels packed into a screen, and while that might not mean much to the average person, comparing it to 1080p FHD can put things in perspective.
-4K is four times as dense with pixels as what you’d find in Full HD.
+Yes.
+The numbers above refer to the number of pixels packed into a screen, and while that might not mean much to the average person, comparing it to 1080p FHD can put things in perspective.
+4K is four times as pixel-dense as you’d find in Full HD.